CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 ## Environment
 We are currently working on re-factoring the environment for this codebase.
+With the inclusion of transfer learning components (in particular from torchvision and s3prl), a suitable fits all environment can be tricky, and so we recommend builing a separate enviroment for each main evaluation protocol for the codebase (1 for basic eval of models, 1 for image-transfer, 1 for speech and s3prl).

 ## Datasets & Processing
 We include support for 10 total datasets for evaluation.
 Many of these are from the [MetaAudio](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/tree/main) work, however some were added in [MT-SLVR](https://github.com/CHeggan/MT-SLVR).
 Datasets currently supported by default are: